-Freezer jam is a whole different ball game.
+Freezer jam cooks up very quickly.
 It took about 20 minutes for me to make 3 jars.
 Done.
 And the jam tastes so fresh, just like local berries.
-I put the jam in special plastic jam jars (the glass jar photographed better) and after the jam sits for 24 hours, in the freezer they go!
+I put the jam in special plastic jam jars (the glass jar photographed better) and after the jam sits on the counter for 24 hours, in the freezer they go!
 And oh my goodness!
 The fresh strawberry taste!
 So good!

 The jam tastes amazing right now, but the real treat is eating Summery Strawberry Freezer Jam on toast in February when it’s snowing outside and the temperature is -25.
 Just the aroma alone from the strawberries brings back summery memories in an instant and will warm you to your toes.